Meaning Of Dual Diagnosis

 between less advanced

-mental health disorders (e.g. anxiety and depression) and substance abuse when planning psychiatric care needs
+mental disorders (e.g. anxiety and depression) and substance abuse when planning psychiatric care needs

 Risk assessment